simon125/google-keep-clone/README.md

 - Formik for validation form
 - Firebase (firestore, auth)
 - Styled Components
-- npm, bunch of components, drag and drop library
+- npm, bunch of components, drag and drop library (react-beautiful-dnd)

 - trello for tracking progress and keep order

 ## TODO

-- refactor some of names of files/directories/components
-- change approach to redux redux thunk calling firebase methods - refactor redux
-- end funcionalities
+- RWD - must have
+- Refactor if new side project won't consume my whole attention

 ## Latest bugs

 - still problem with creating new account trough google/facebook
-- problem with highlighting inputs after onblur evt